JoshuaGrams/tiny-qbn/README.md

 rebuild the minified version, you'll need [Node.js](https://nodejs.org/) installed.

-Open a command-line window, go to the folder where this `README.md` file is located, and run the command `npm install` to download the necessary tools.
-Then the command `npm run build` will create the minified version of the story javascript.
+* Open a command-line window.
+* Go to the folder where this `README.md` file is located (`cd blah/blah/blah`).
+* Run the command `npm install` to download the necessary tools.
+* `npm run build` will create the minified version of the story javascript.